 A glimpse at our feature may make you wonder how complicated it can be to prepare it for your family.
 But since you've read through this article, we are more than confident that you are well equipped with the techniques, tips, and tricks needed to cook this Shrimp Salad.

-Yes, these recipes’ origin might be of American heritage but remember that we Filipinos are great at adapting and recreating.
+Yes, these recipes' origin might be of American heritage but remember that we Filipinos are outstanding at adapting and recreating.
 So take heart and keep learning new recipes to widen your culinary arsenal.
 Happy cooking!

 For more delicious recipe, visit Eat Like Pinoy!